 "Bringing Luxury and Quality to Everyday Life: Jane Wu’s Strategic Vision and Professional Journey"

-"The current President and CEO of Panorama Holdings LLC, Jane Wu’s exemplary
+As the current President and CEO of Panorama Holdings, LLC, Jane Wu’s exemplary

 leadership, passion, and expertise within the real estate industry has helped Panorama become a true visionary developer deeply connected to the local community.
 Over the past years, Jane’s beliefs in building meaningful relationships with investors, clients, and partners, along with Panorama’s unrelenting pursuit to go above and beyond, have played foundational roles in Panorama’s success.
 Shifting our focus today, we aim to explore Jane’s professional journey, vision, and commitment that drove Panorama’s measurably impressive results.

 When Jane first moved to the US in 2005 to pursue her master’s degree, life was entirely

 different from what she was used to.
 Although vibrant and growing, Charlotte represented life in the American suburbia much more than it did a bustling, sleepless metropolis.
 Without a car, the tiny radius accessible by foot delineated life’s confines, and Jane’s daily routine became, at times, linear: school and home; day in and day out.

 Despite these initial differences that decorated the details of daily life, Jane kept an open mind.
 Charlotte, too, with its magical charm, quietly grew on Jane.
 Dynamic, fast-paced, and analytical, Jane’s summer on the trading floors of Bank of America landed her a return offer, and, without second thought, Jane transferred over to UNCC and decided to stay in Charlotte post- graduation.